boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 <img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/space_partitioning_2.png?raw=true" width="200">
 </p>

+In order to solve this problem and to divide the cells into smaller pieces we will have to create a class called ```Quadtree```.

 One of the main problems with the collision system is that in each interaction we have to check if each object is colliding with the rest of the objects in our game.
 For example, if we have 100 objects in our games, it would give us 100 x 100 = 10.000 collision **checks** in each loop of our game, which is outrageous for 100 objects.
 Let's see how we can optimize this.

 Imagine that we have a scenario like the following one, where the blue dots are objects in our world.